Skip to Main Content

 open access logo Picture: Open access logo.

-Open access (OA) means that research publications are made freely accessible on the internet in digital form, which promotes the dissemination of research results both within the scientific community and to the public at large.
+Open access (OA) to scholarly publications means that research publications are made freely accessible on the internet in a digital form.
+Open access promotes the dissemination of research results both within the scientific community and to the public at large.
 Readers can read, use, copy, print, and link to the OA publications, all free of charge.
-There are three main types of open access publishing:

-• Gold open access: An article is published and made freely accessible in a digital form on the publisher’s website immediately upon publication, in a journal that does not receive subscription fees from the readers, which means that all articles in the journal are freely available immediately upon publication.
+• Gold open access: An article is published and made freely accessible on the publisher’s website immediately upon publication, in a journal that does not receive subscription fees from the readers, which means that all the articles in the journal are freely available immediately upon publication.
 Often a publishing fee (article processing charge, APC) is charged to cover the administrative costs of the journal.
 Gold open access publishing may also be free of charge.

 • Hybrid open access: The article is published and made openly available immediately upon publication after the payment of an article processing charge (APC), in a subscription-based journal where some articles are published freely available and other contents are available after the payment of a subscription fee.